uber/tchannel/node/docs/hyperbahn.md

 This sub channel is pre-configured with the correct peers list and callerName so you can make requests to it without configuring it.

+### `hyperbahnClient.once('registered', listener)`

+This event gets emitted every time hyperbahn router confirms your registration.
+This means the hyperbahn router will start routing requests to you.

+Hyperbahn client will register every minute with the hyperbahn routers.
+This event should get emitted every minute.

+### `hyperbahnClient.once('error', listener)`

+This event gets emitted if there's a failure with hyperbahn registration.
+This only gets emitted if `hardFail` is `true`.